 Chlamydia trachomatis, an obligate intracellular bacteria, causes significant infection and disease worldwide.
-It is a most common sexually transmitted bacterial pathogen and major cause of Pelvic Inflammatory disease in USA.
+It is a most common sexually transmitted bacterial pathogen and major cause of pelvic inflammatory disease (PID) in USA.

 - Small group of non-motile cocciod bacteria with gram negative like cell wall